digiltd/oh-rtd-test/EDS-OWSever-Binding.md

 The `owserver:<serverId1>.user` value is the user name to access the web interface.
 The `owserver:<serverId1>.password` value is the password to access the web interface.

-User and password values are optional parameters.
+User and password values are optional parameters and only available in binding version 1.6+.
 You need this in case you enabled "Require name / password for all pages" in the web interface under `System Configuration | Network`.

 Examples, how to configure your device: